cchingtong/project_spring/README.md

 The Vehicle Rental System is a software application designed to facilitate the process of renting vehicles to customers.
 In addition, it serves people who need temporary vehicles.
-Especially for locals and foreigners who do not have a car while traveling or have a holiday in Cambodia.
+Especially for locals and foreigners who do not have a vehicle while traveling or have a holiday in Cambodia.

 ### **Getting Started**